Mesothelioma Lawyer in Florida – Asbestos Exposure and Filing a Claim

 Several asbestos-related conditions can develop from prolonged asbestos exposure.
 Diseases from asbestos have long latency periods, as sometimes an illness can take over 20 years to develop.
 Diseases caused by exposure to the mineral include:

-- Mesothelioma – The most common illness to develop from prolonged exposure.
+- Mesothelioma – The most common illness to develop from prolonged asbestos exposure.
 Mesothelioma occurs when tumors form in the tissue linings of the lung (pleural), heart (pericardial), or abdomen (peritoneal), the lung being the most frequent location.

 - Lung cancer – Like mesothelioma, only instead of cancer forming in the tissue lining of the lungs, the tumors develop within the lung.